tasxatzial/simple-living-blog/README.md

 # Simple living blog

 A simple blog about minimalism in life.
+See it live [here](https://tasxatzial.github.io/simple-living-blog).

 ## Implementation